 We believe that innovation, efficiency and technology are the most effective methods for minimizing our environmental footprint.
 As part of our operational strategy, we challenge our teams to identify and implement new ways to enhance our processes.
 The examples below highlight ways we drive continuous improvement across the lifecycle of our operations.

 Our teams drive continuous improvement across our operations, finding the intersection between efficiency and environmental benefits.

 Reducing frac hits by using less fluid

-Infill wells – new wells drilled near legacy or “parent” wells – have become common in shale plays, enabling access to more resource while limiting operational footprint.
-However, during completion activities, hydraulic fracturing fluids from the new well can affect pre-existing parent wells causing a “frac hit.”
+Infill wells – new wells drilled near legacy or “parent” wells – have become common in shale plays, enabling access to more resources while limiting operational footprint.
+However, during completion activities, hydraulic fracturing fluids from a new well can affect pre-existing parent wells, causing a “frac hit.”
 This “hit” creates pressure loss in parent wells, leading to lower production and the potential to damage production tubing, casing and even wellheads.

 To mitigate frac hits, we changed our completions design to use less fluid in the hydraulic fracturing process.
 In addition to preserving production, this technique typically uses less water, can mitigate induced seismicity during hydraulic fracturing operations and reduces flaring and associated emissions upon flowback.